 Marketing is “the activity, set of institutions, and processes for creating, communicating, delivering, and exchanging offerings that have value for customers, clients, partners, and society at large.”
 In other words, marketing is the study of determining what customers want and how to deliver it to them.
 The curriculum for marketing majors (BSBA-MKG) is designed for students who want to study consumer needs and develop products and services to meet those needs.
 Marketing students learn the theoretical concepts of marketing and how to apply these concepts in a practical sense.
 A degree in marketing provides students with many career opportunities, including: consulting, market research, advertising, retail, public relations, and sales.
 Popular areas of graduate studies for marketing majors are: business, law, real estate, and entrepreneurship.

 Students pursuing a BSBA-MKG must complete a minimum of 120 credit hours.
-For information about the required coursework please visit the UF’s Marketing Major page or schedule an appointment with one of our marketing major Academic Advisors.
+For information about the required coursework please visit the UF’s Marketing Major page or schedule an appointment with your Academic Advisor.

 Useful Minors and Electives

 Marketing majors are encouraged to enhance their education by pursuing industry related minors and choosing targeted electives.
 While all minors and electives offer educational benefits there are some that are particularly useful for marketing majors, such as:

 - Mass Communication

 For information about the required courses for these and other UF minors, consult the undergraduate catalog’s undergraduate minors page.

 - ADV 3000 (Elements of Advertising)

 - ADV 3002 (Intro to Advertising Design & Graphics)